nimobeeren/dressme/api/README.md

 ### Seeding the database

-The first time you run this, you need to create the database and insert some test data:
+The first time you run this app, you need to create the database and insert some test data:

 ```bash
 poetry run python -m wardrobe.db.seed